OnenessLabs/BTC-Intermediary/README.md

 REST_PORT="4001"
 ```

-**NOTE:** Be sure to open this ports so client SDK can call the REST API.
+**NOTE:** Be sure to open this port in your firewall so client SDK can call the REST API.

 ## Requirements
 * bitcoind node